Polling for United States presidential elections: 1980

-During primary season, incumbent Jimmy Carter held a steady lead over Republican front-running California Governor Ronald Reagan.
-Reagan passed Carter in the polls after the primaries, winning over voters dissatisfied with Carter's handling of the economy, the energy crisis, and the Iran hostage crisis.
-As the race ended, Carter had apparently closed the gap with Reagan; some outlets gave him the lead.
+During primary season, incumbent President Jimmy Carter held a steady lead over the Republican front-runner Ronald Reagan, despite a primary challenge from Senator Ted Kennedy.
+Reagan, the former Governor of California and GE spokesman, passed Carter in the polls after the primaries, winning over voters dissatisfied with Carter's handling of the economy, the energy crisis, and the Iran hostage crisis.
+As the race neared its finish, Carter had apparently closed the gap with Reagan; some outlets gave him the lead.
 Reagan ran an upbeat campaign focused on fixing the economy and restoring America's image, diminished by Watergate and the war in Vietnam.
-Carter was more negative, attacking Reagan's record on civil rights and social issues, but Reagan easily defeated him.
+Carter was more negative, attacking Reagan's record on civil rights and social issues.
+Reagan defeated Carter in a blowout on election night, the third win for Republicans in the past four presidential races.

 1984

 Reagan had low approval ratings early in his first term, but by 1983 the economy had improved enough to give him a boost for re-election.
 His challenger was former Vice President Walter Mondale, who advocated a nuclear freeze, the Equal Rights Amendment and a balanced budget.
 Mondale benefited from a strong first debate (where the 73-year-old Reagan seemed slow), but the Reagan-Bush ticket had a resounding election victory.
 Reagan again cast himself as the candidate of optimism, taking credit for an improved economy and an increase in national pride after the social upheaval of the 1960s and 1970s.
 Mondale's unpopular proposal to raise taxes to reduce the deficit and association with the Carter administration's "malaise" largely doomed his campaign from the start.